Skip to main content

 Legacy account – An account that’s still technically in the retirement plan but is not eligible for future contributions, loans or hardship withdrawals.

 Mandatory contributions – Contributions that are required as a condition of employment at Vanderbilt.
 Mandatory contributions must be made on a pre-tax (not Roth) basis.
-Visit the HR retirement page for more details.
+Visit the PE retirement page for more details.

 Money market account - An interest-bearing account that typically pays a higher interest rate than a savings account.
 Money market accounts are able to offer higher interest rates by requiring a higher minimum balance and placing restrictions on the number of withdrawals you can take over a given period of time.
 This restriction makes them less liquid than a checking account, but more liquid than bonds.